SamoZ256/lvslang/README.md

     - [x] Swizzling
     - [x] Assigning to individual components
     - [x] Initialization
+- [ ] Make buffer it's own type
 - [ ] Better error handling
+- [ ] Reflection
+- [ ] Multiple stages in one shader for GLSL
+- [ ] More template arguments for texture and sampler
 - [ ] Matrices
 - [ ] Directly compiling to IR backneds (currently, the compiler emits an assembly, not bytecode, e.g. SPIRV assembly instead of SPIRV and LLVM IR instead of AIR)
 - [ ] Other frontends